HenryAWE/asbind20/README.md

 The name and API design are inspired by the famous [pybind11 library](https://github.com/pybind/pybind11).

+Full documentation is available on [Read the Docs](https://asbind20.readthedocs.io/en/).

 # Brief Examples
 ## 1. Binding Application Interfaces
 ```c++